dapplets/modules-monorepo/packages/adapters/social-virtual-config/README.md

 ## Adapters

 **NOTE!**
-If the adapter declare that it implements the virtual config, it must provide all its contects, contexts' parameters and styles all widgets.
+If an adapter claims to implement a virtual config, it must provide all of its contexts, context parameters, and styles for all widgets.

 ## Widgets